 - Modified sandboxes: An elevated sandbox gives kids who can’t play on the ground a chance to dig.
 This gives children using wheelchairs the same creative and tactile play experience other children enjoy.

 - Outdoor hide-and-seek: This classic is a great way to get kids playing together.
 Plus, it integrates counting, visual perception, and turn-taking into the game.

 Surfacing and Inclusivity

 Not all surfacings are made alike.
-Playgrounds that include loose fill surfaces such as pea gravel and mulch do not facilitate inclusive play.
-Wheelchairs cannot easily pass through these substances.
-For optimal inclusivity, it is recommended to use a seamless, flat surface such as No Fault’s Poured-in-Place Safety Surfacing or Bonded Rubber Mulch.
+Playgrounds that include loose fill surfaces, such engineered wood fiber (EWF), do not facilitate inclusive play.
+Children and adults using wheelchairs cannot easily pass through these substances.
+For optimal inclusivity, it is recommended to use a unitary, flat surface such as No Fault’s Poured-in-Place Safety Surfacing or Bonded Rubber Mulch.
 No Fault Sporturf also makes a great option for an inclusive play area.